 Step 1: Complete the CSU-GE Certification Worksheet to assist you in reviewing lower division courses completed for CSU transfer eligibility.
 You will need to upload this worksheet with your application.

 Step 2: Create an account with SlideRoom (the platform used for the application).
 Students must have a SlideRoom account before they can start the application.

-Step 3: Complete the MJC Respiratory Care Baccalaureate Program application when the application process opens (the application period has been extended and will remain open until the cohort has been filled).
+Step 3: Complete the Bachelor's Degree Program in Respiratory Care Application when the application process opens on October 1st.
 You will need to upload the following documents in PDF form with your application:

 Even after scholarships and grants, you may need additional help paying for your education.
 Private loans are another option available to you.
 They are issued by many banks.
 It is in your best interest to exhaust all scholarships and grant options available to you before taking out a private loan.

 Below are some links to assist you with applying for scholarships and grants.